SansPapyrus683/aaargh/README.md

 * `--str-case`- when comparing strings, should case matter? i.e. should `abc` count as being different from `AbC`?
 * `--one-abort`- as soon as a discrepancy is detected, should the grader stop? useful for long output files
-* `--silence`- doesn't produce any output like "TEST CASE x" or whatever, just tells you if you fricked smth up
+* `--silence`- doesn't produce any output like "TEST CASE x" or whatever, just tells you if you fricked smth up however, if you still give other output things like `--prog-stdout`, it'll still give you that stuff
 * `--prog-stdout` & `--prog-stderr`- yeah, it should be obvious what these two things do

 and sometimes you wanna pass in special commands to the compiler as well